Language Varieties of Italy: Technology Challenges and Opportunities: Abstract

 \section{Abstract}

-Italy is characterized by a one-of-a-kind linguistic diversity landscape in Europe, which implicitly encodes local knowledge, cultural traditions, artistic expression, and history of its speakers.
-However, over 30 language varieties in Italy are at risk of disappearing within few generations.
-Language technology has a main role in preserving endangered languages, but it currently struggles with such varieties as they are under-resourced and mostly lack standardized orthography, being mainly used in spoken settings.
-In this paper, we introduce the linguistic context of Italy and discuss challenges facing the development of NLP technologies for Italy's language varieties.
-We provide potential directions and advocate for a shift in the paradigm from \emph{machine-centric} to \emph{speaker-centric} NLP.
-Finally, we propose building a local community towards responsible, participatory development of speech and language technologies for languages and dialects of Italy.\footnote{\url{https://varietiesoftheboot.github.io/}}
+Italy is characterized by a one-of-a-kind linguistic diversity landscape in Europe, which implicitly encodes local knowledge, cultural traditions, artistic expressions and history of its speakers.
+However, most local languages and dialects in Italy are at risk of disappearing within few generations.
+The NLP community has recently begun to engage with endangered languages, including those of Italy.
+Yet, most efforts assume that these varieties are \emph{under-resourced} language monoliths with an established written form and homogeneous functions and needs, and thus highly interchangeable with each other and with \emph{high-resource}, standardized languages.
+In this paper, we introduce the linguistic context of Italy and challenge the default \emph{machine-centric} assumptions of NLP for Italy's language varieties.
+We advocate for a shift in the paradigm from \emph{machine-centric} to \emph{speaker-centric} NLP, and provide recommendations and opportunities for work that prioritizes languages and their speakers over technological advances.
+To facilitate the process, we finally propose building a local community towards responsible, participatory efforts aimed at supporting vitality of languages and dialects of Italy.